By Pat Dillon

 The Concourse Hotel, a Madison institution with a fitness room and spa, plus a pool for the kids, is central to the arts hub.

-Friday night is “Free Night Friday” at the WheelHouse Studio in the University of Wisconsin’s Memorial Union where the whole family can craft their own weekend souvenir at no charge.
+The first Friday of the month is “Free Night Friday” at the WheelHouse Studio in the University of Wisconsin’s Memorial Union where the whole family can craft their own weekend souvenir at no charge.
 Look into indie and mainstream movie showings at UW Union South; they’re free.
 Check the schedule at the Overture Center for the Arts for theatrical and musical performances, including Children’s Theater of Madison.
 It also hosts free Saturday morning shows for kids.
 The center houses free art exhibits and is home to the James Watrous Gallery featuring Wisconsin art, and the Madison Museum of Contemporary Art.
 At the west end of State Street, The Chazen Museum of Art is a world-class cultural hub.

 Visit the Madison Children’s Museum for family fun, then take the crew to the Old Fashioned Tavern & Restaurant for the kind of food that put Wisconsin on the supper-clubbing map.
 Artisan farm-to-table menus of Graze, Harvest and Heritage are among locavores’ favorites.
-A stroll down Willy Street (Williamson Street), where boutique shopping is legendary, leads to more eclectic and locally-owned restaurants like Lazy Jane’s, known for scones, the Weary Traveler, That BBQ Joint, or Jamerica and Ha Long Bay for ethnic fare.
+A stroll down Willy Street (Williamson Street), where boutique shopping is legendary, leads to more eclectic and locally-owned restaurants like Lazy Jane’s, known for scones, the Weary Traveler, or Jamerica and Ha Long Bay for ethnic fare.

 Brew-hop Milwaukee’s Craft Beer Taprooms